veliovgroup/ostrio/tutorials/linux/users/rbash.md

 ```

 ### Confirm you have rbash installed
-Most of Linux distributions come with rbash, however, to make sure rbash is installed - execute next line:
+`rbash` shell is preinstalled on most of Linux distributions, however, to confirm `rbash` shell is installed, execute next line:
 ```shell
 cat /etc/shells
 # and: